Teshikaga, Hokkaido

 Teshikaga (弟子屈町, Teshikaga-chō) is a town located in Kushiro Subprefecture, Hokkaido, Japan.
-In September 2016, it had an estimated population of 7,631 and an area of 774.53 km2.
+As of October 2020, the town has an estimated population of 6,955 and a density of 9.0 persons per km2.
+The total area is 774.53 km2.

 Tourist attractions in the town include Lake Mashū (Ainu: Kamuy-to), Lake Kussharo (Ainu: Kutcar or Kutcaro) and Kawayu Onsen.